Jürgen Klopp: 2020–2022: Domestic and international success

 Having started the 2021–22 season with five wins and three draws from the first eight league fixtures, on 24 October 2021, Liverpool beat Manchester United 5–0 at Old Trafford.
 This was Klopp's 200th victory in 331 games in charge of Liverpool, making him the fastest manager in the club's history to reach that milestone.
 On 1 December, Klopp led Liverpool to a 4–1 away win against Everton in the Premier League as the club became the first team in English top-flight history to score at least two goals in 18 successive games in all competitions.
 On 7 December, Liverpool won 2–1 away against Milan to became the first English club to win all six Champions League group games in the competition's history.
 On 16 December, Klopp became the fastest manager in Liverpool history to record 150 league wins with a 3–1 home win against Newcastle United in what was Liverpool's 2,000th top-flight win.
 On 27 February 2022, he led Liverpool to their first domestic final since 2016, the 2022 EFL Cup final, in which they beat Thomas Tuchel's Chelsea 11–10 on penalties after a 0–0 draw that went to extra time.
 It was a record-breaking ninth victory for Liverpool, and the first time they had won the competition since 2012.
 Following Sean Dyche's dismissal by Burnley on 15 April, Klopp became the longest serving manager in the Premier League.
 On 28 April, Klopp signed a two-year contract extension, extending his stay at Liverpool until 2026.
 In the 2022 FA Cup final on 14 May, Liverpool won their first FA Cup since the 2006 final when they again defeated Chelsea, this time 6–5 on penalties, with Klopp becoming the first German manager to win the trophy.
 Liverpool would finish second in the Premier League by one point before losing 1–0 to Real Madrid in the 2022 UEFA Champions League final.
+With 92 points it was the third time under Klopp that Liverpool had exceeded 90 points in the league as he registered three of the club's four highest-ever league points totals.